Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ### Lifecycle

-Every component has a specific lifetime, in spring we can specify how long a `Bean` should live, for example it's possible to bound a lifetime the life of the application, it's possible to be bound only during the handling of a request, when the handling of a request terminates the associated `Bean`s will be removed, it's possible to bound the lifetime to a request from a specific user, spring will not destroy that `Bean` for 10 minutes if no new requests come from that user.
+Every component has a specific lifetime, in spring we can specify how long a `Bean` should live, for example it's possible to bound a lifetime to the life of the application, it's possible to be bound only during the handling of a request, when the handling of a request terminates the associated `Bean`s will be removed, it's possible to bound the lifetime to a request from a specific user, spring will not destroy that `Bean` for 10 minutes if no new requests come from that user.
 We can specify the lifetime using the `@Scope` annotation (which is not specified is `Singleton` by default), we can also specify a method that will be called when the `Bean` is created or destroyed with `@Bean(initMethod="...", destroyMethod = "...")`.

 ### Autowiring by constructor